-Objection. - Any person who objects to the adoption of a permanent rule may submit (b2) written comments to the agency.
-If the objection is not resolved prior to adoption of the rule, a person may submit written objections to the Commission.
-If the Commission receives written objections from 10 or more persons, no later than 5:00 P.M. of the day following the day the Commission approves the rule, clearly requesting review by the legislature in accordance with instructions posted on the agency's Web site pursuant to G.S.
-150B-19.1(c)(4), and the Commission approves the rule, the rule will become effective as provided in subsection (b1) of this section.
-The Commission shall notify the agency that the rule is subject to legislative disapproval on the day following the day it receives 10 or more written objections.
-When the requirements of this subsection have been met and a rule is subject to legislative disapproval, the agency may adopt the rule as a temporary rule if the rule would have met the criteria listed in G.S.
-150B-21.1(a) at the time the notice of text for the permanent rule was published in the North Carolina Register.
-If the Commission receives objections from 10 or more persons clearly requesting review by the legislature, and the rule objected to is one of a group of related rules adopted by the agency at the same time, the agency that adopted the rule may cause any of the other rules in the group to become effective as provided in subsection (b1) of this section by submitting a written statement to that effect to the Commission before the other rules become effective.

-(c) Executive Order Exception. - The Governor may, by executive order, make effective a permanent rule that has been approved by the Commission but the effective date of which has been delayed in accordance with subsection (b1) of this section upon finding that it is necessary that the rule become effective in order to protect public health, safety, or welfare.
-A rule made effective by executive order becomes effective on the date the order is issued or at a later date G.S.
-150B-21.3 Page 1 specified in the order.
+1 2 submit written comments to the agency.
+If the objection is not resolved prior to adoption of the 3 rule, a person may submit written objections to the Commission.
+If the Commission receives 4 written objections from 10 or more persons, no later than 5:00 P.M. of the day following the 5 day the Commission approves the rule, clearly requesting review by the legislature in 6 accordance with instructions contained in the notice pursuant to G.S.
+150B-21.2(c)(9), and the 7 Commission approves the rule, the rule will become effective as provided in subsection (b1) of 8 this section.
+The Commission shall notify the agency that the rule is subject to legislative 9 disapproval on the day following the day it receives 10 or more written objections.
+When the 10 requirements of this subsection have been met and a rule is subject to legislative disapproval, the agency may adopt the rule as a temporary rule if the rule would have met the criteria listed 11 12 in G.S.
+150B-21.1(a) at the time the notice of text for the permanent rule was published in the 13 North Carolina Register.
+If the Commission receives objections from 10 or more persons 14 clearly requesting review by the legislature, and the rule objected to is one of a group of related 15 rules adopted by the agency at the same time, the agency that adopted the rule may cause any 16 17 18 19 of the other rules in the group to become effective as provided in subsection (b1) of this section by submitting a written statement to that effect to the Commission before the other rules become effective.
+Executive Order Exception. - The Governor may, by executive order, make (c) effective a permanent rule that has been approved by the Commission but the effective date of which has been delayed in accordance with subsection (b1) and has not become effective under subsection (b) of this section upon finding that it is necessary that the rule become effective in order to protect public health, safety, or welfare.
+A rule made effective by executive order becomes effective on the date the order is issued or at a later date specified in the order.
 When the Codifier of Rules enters in the North Carolina Administrative Code a rule made effective by executive order, the entry must reflect this action.